 These factors include underlying bacterial and viral infections and, in most cases, genetic defects causing serotonin and dopamine imbalance.

-The treatment approach that will be discussed below does not replace acute/emergency management but is designed to correct the causes of inflammatory bowel disease and to support healing.
+The treatment approach discussed below does not replace acute/emergency management but is designed to correct the causes of inflammatory bowel disease and support healing.

-This novel treatment regimen focuses on addressing both the genetic components and the underlying infectious factors that perpetuate inflammation in the gastrointestinal tract.
+This novel treatment regimen addresses the genetic components and the underlying infectious factors that perpetuate inflammation in the gastrointestinal tract.

 Digestive system and brain must have appropriate balance of monoamine signaling molecules (serotonin, dopamine, epinephrine, norepinephrine)